-- Mount screws 3 on both brake calipers but do not tighten yet. - Operate the hand brake lever repeatedly until the brake lining presses up against the brake disc and there is a pressure point.
-Fix the hand brake lever in its engaged position. - ✓ The brake calipers straighten. - Tighten screws 3 on both brake calipers.
+- Fasten the speed sensor cable in the bracket. - Position the brake calipers and check that the brake linings are seated correctly. - Mount screws 6 on both brake calipers but do not tighten yet. - Operate the hand brake lever repeatedly until the brake lining presses up against the brake disc and there is a pressure point.
+Fix the hand brake lever in its engaged position. - ✓ The brake calipers straighten. - Tighten screws 6 on both brake calipers.

-Screw, front brake caliper M10x1.25 45 Nm Loctite® 243TM (33.2 lbf ft)
+Screw, front brake caliper M10x1.25 45 Nm Loctite ® 243 TM (33.2 lbf ft)

-- Remove the fixation of the hand brake lever. - Take the motorcycle off of the front wheel stand. (\ p.
-75) - Take the motorcycle off of the rear wheel stand. (\ p.
-76) - Pull the front brake and compress the fork powerfully a few times. - ✓ The fork legs straighten. - Fully tighten screws 4.
+- Remove the fixation of the hand brake lever. - Take the motorcycle off of the front wheel stand. (♥ p.
+70) - Take the motorcycle off of the rear wheel stand. (\ p.
+71)

+- Pull the front brake and compress the fork powerfully a few times.

+- ✓ The fork legs straighten.

+- Tighten screws 6.